CCTS Compliance Strategy for Indian Fertiliser Plants

 Process heat integration and reformer efficiency upgrades

-VFDs on compressors, waste heat boilers, condensate recovery systems, and burner replacements reduce the specific energy consumption of the reforming step — and therefore the CO₂ per tonne of ammonia.
-GSFC’s Rs 35 crore programme targeting 8% CO₂ reduction is the benchmark case.
-At current gas prices (Rs 45–55/GJ APM, Rs 18–22/GJ RLNG), the payback on heat integration capital is 2 to 3 years without counting CCC benefit.
-With CCC at Rs 1,740/tCO₂e, the payback shortens to 18 to 24 months.
-This is the lever that every plant should already be implementing.
+VFDs on compressors, waste heat boilers, condensate recovery systems, and burner replacements reduce the specific energy consumption of the reforming step.
+At elevated gas prices, the payback on heat integration capital is remarkably short (18 to 24 months) even without counting the CCC benefit.
+This is the baseline lever that every plant should already be implementing.

 Payback: 18–24 mo